annethedinosaur/annethedinosaur.github.io/lovecraftianhorrorspaceflightgame.md

 # Locations

-locations are your ship, arkham, the majority of the solar system,
+locations are your ship, arkham, the majority of the solar system, azathoth,

 azathoth is at the center of the universe. around him there's all the things with flutes, with "on mount golgotha" from scp containment breach being played by them. when you go within a distance that they're hearable from, you go insane. azathoth would be a black hole or something random but censored out so as to convery a sort of creepy factor because your brain is flushing it out.